Biden says classified document found in 'personal library'

 Richard Sauber, a special counsel to the president, said after the initial documents were found by Biden's personal lawyers, they examined other locations where records might have been shipped after Biden left the vice presidency in 2017.

 Sauber said a “small number” of documents with classified markings were found in a storage space in Biden's garage in Wilmington, with one document being located in an adjacent room.
-The White House did not say when the subsequent search began or when the additional documents were found, only that the search was completed on Wednesday evening.
+Biden later revealed that the other location was his personal library.

-Sauber said the Department of Justice was “immediately notified” after the documents were located and that department lawyers took custody of the records.
+Biden said the Department of Justice was “immediately notified” after the documents were located and that department lawyers took custody of the records.
+The first batch of documents had been turned over to the National Archives and Records Administration.

 Regardless of the Justice Department review, the revelation that Biden potentially mishandled classified or presidential records is proving to be a political headache for Biden, who said former President Donald Trump was "irresponsible" for keeping hundreds of such records at his private club in Florida.